-Service area Description of services provided \$'000 Tourist Parks and Boat Ramp Services Boat Ramp Borough remains a special place for visitors while increasing 685 824 associated facilities, including maintenance of seven amenities blocks, and management of the Queenscliff boat ramp which provides access to fishing opportunities in Port Phillip.
+Service area Description of services provided \$'000 Tourist Parks and Boat Ramp Services The Tourist Parks and Boat Ramp Services program ensures the Borough remains a special place for visitors while increasing tourism's contribution to the local economy.
+The program includes management of three tourist parks and one boat ramp.
+It currently provides approximately 350 camping/caravanning sites and Actuals Budget 685 824 associated facilities, including maintenance of seven amenities blocks, and management of the Queenscliff boat ramp which provides access to fishing opportunities in Port Phillip.
 While contributing significantly to the local economy, this program generates a net income result, which is used to fund improvements to and maintenance of community facilities, foreshore infrastructure and coastal protection activities on Crown land.
-Visitor Information (169) (179) Centre 10 Tourism and Economic The Tourism and Economic Development program seeks to build on the Borough's unique heritage, rich culture and significant natural Actuals Budget (148) (268) Development nent environment to strengthen the diversity and vibrancy of the local economy.
+Variance (139) Visitor Information The Visitor Information Centre program promotes the Borough as a special place for visitors, and supports local tourism and related Actuals Budget (169) (179) Centre businesses through the dissemination of tourism information that plays a key role in supporting a diverse and vibrant local economy.
+This program manages a year-round state-accredited tourist information service, with paid staff and volunteers offering information and advice about the visitor experiences on offer act the Borough and through other parts of Victoria.
+Variance 10 Tourism and Economic The Tourism and Economic Development program seeks to build on the Borough's unique heritage, rich culture and significant natural Actuals Budget (148) (268) Development environment to strengthen the diversity and vibrancy of the local economy.
 The program is integrated with the activities of state and regional tourism organisations.
 Marketing and promoting the Borough and its attractions is key to increasing the number of day trippers and overnight visitors.
 The program's focus is informed by the Council's Economic Development Strategy and includes supporting local businesses and working with neighbouring municipalities, Tourism Greater Geelong & the Bellarine, G21 and the State Government to implement regional economic development and related infrastructure priorities.
-120 Actuals 36 8 Total Budget 37 377 Variance (9)
+Variance 120 Actuals 36 88 Total Budget 37 Variance (9)